yearn/yearn-devdocs/docs/developers/v3/strategy_development.md

     **Good to Know**:
     - The amount of loose assets has already been accounted for.
-    - This function is also entirely permissionless, so swaps or lp values can't be sandwiched or otherwise manipulated.
+    - This function is also entirely permissionless, so swaps or lp values can be sandwiched or otherwise manipulated.

     **Best Practice**:
     - Use the `_amount` parameter passed in rather than relying on .balanceOf(address(this)).